ru-wang/slam-plus-plus/Readme.txt

 === Building ===

-This library was tested on Windows (using MSVC 2008 and above), Linux and BSD.
+This library was tested on Windows (using MSVC 2008 and above), Mac, Linux and BSD.
 There is an optimizer issue in g++ 4.2 or earlier which causes the code to crash at runtime.

 There is a CMakeFile.
 To be able to change the code and commit back